 The ITIL approach provides a number of advantages -

-Guidance provided by ITIL is commonly used and recognized, making it an easy avenue of communication between many organizations and individuals.
+The guidance provided by ITIL is commonly used and recognized, making it an easy avenue of communication between many organizations and individuals.
 Many high-profile companies have turned to ITIL guidance for their business practices, including IBM, NASA, and HSBC.

 Organizations around the world have proven the effectiveness of this model by adapting it to their business models, leading to a continuous cycle of improvement.